Lawmakers Trade Jabs Over Spending Bill Vote

-Independent U.S. Senator Kyrsten Sinema of Arizona traded jabs online with New York House Democratic Representative Alexandria Ocasio-Cortez over the new spending bill, or continuing resolution, approved by Congress.
+Sen. Kyrsten Sinema, I-Ariz., traded jabs online with Rep. Alexandria Ocasio-Cortez, D-N.Y., over the new spending bill, or continuing resolution, approved by Congress.

 Part of the back and forth relates to the use of the filibuster by the minority party to stall legislation.
 That can be overcome with a 60-vote tally in favor of the legislation.
 That is how this new spending plan was approved.